 In 1908, he was ready to fly with the LZ-4, a 446 feet long airship carrying hydrogen.
 It was rigid and dirigible, allowing for a sustained flight of 12 hours at 45 miles per hour over Switzerland.
-Even today, the term Zeppelin remains synonymous with airship.
+Even today, the term Zeppelin remains synonymous with an airship.

 39. Georges Leclanche

 The electric battery was a subject of continuous improvement.
-Benjamin Franklin is credited as the inventor or at least the man from which the idea originated, and Alessandro Volta made the first true battery.
-In 1866, Georges Leclanche made another improvement using a construction of ammonium chloride (the electrolyte), zinc (negative terminal), and manganese dioxide (positive terminal).
-The original version of Leclanche’s battery was wet, but then an immobilized electrolyte was introduced in the 1880s, hence dry cell, which remains widely popular today.
+Benjamin Franklin is credited as the inventor, or at least the man from which the idea originated, and Alessandro Volta made the first true battery.
+In 1866, Georges Leclanche made another improvement using a combination of ammonium chloride (the electrolyte), zinc (negative terminal), and manganese dioxide (positive terminal).
+The original version of Leclanche’s battery was wet, but then an immobilized electrolyte was introduced in the 1880s, hence the dry cell, which remains widely popular today.
 The Leclanche cell is still available and actually one of the most affordable in the world.